enrimr/soundtouch-ios-library/README.md

 # soundtouch-ios-library
-A soundtouch library compiled for iOS projects.
+A compiled soundtouch library compiled iOS projects.
 Based on https://github.com/talko/soundtouch

 # Supported architectures
 This library is compiled for *armv7*, *armv7s*, *arm64*, *i386* and *x86_64* architectures